 In 2020, Lynn plans to begin a doctoral program in business administration.

 Class of 2017 (B.S.)

 Hailey Crouse graduated from Coastal Carolina University in 2017 with a Bachelor of Science in computer science and a minor in applied mathematics.
 After graduation, she accepted a job at Geico as a software engineer.
 While a student at Coastal Carolina University, Crouse worked with department chair Jean French on a research project focused on early intervention for introducting computing sciences concepts to pre-K girls.

 - Jean French and Hailey Crouse.
 2017.
 Early intervention to enhance female interest in computing sciences (Abstract Only).
 In Proceedings of the 2017 ACM SIGCSE Technical Symposium on Computer Science Education (SIGCSE '17).
 ACM, New York, NY, USA, 707-707.
 DOI: https://doi.org/10.1145/3017680.3022408

 - Jean H. French and Hailey Crouse.
 2018.
 Using early intervention to increase female interest in computing sciences.
 J. Comput.
 Sci.
 Coll.
 34, 2 (December 2018), 133-140.

-Coastal really brought me out of my shell and turned me into an extrovert, which really helped me in my job.
-I joined a bunch of committees at work and am really involved with extra activities.
-I definitely helped me on my in interview.
-If I could pick what part of my education was directly related to my job, it would be Software Engineering I and II.
+Coastal really brought me out of my shell...which has really helped me in my job.
+I joined a number of committees at work and am really involved with extra activities.
+It definitely helped me for my interview.
+The part of my education directly related to my job are the courses Software Engineering I and II.